• Health in the News new study cumulative mileage,” he says How to Combat Lack of Sleep to Save Performance.

 That doesn’t mean everyone who exceeds that amount will experience an injury, but rather the more times you exceed that amount over the course of training, the more likely you are to become injured, Toresdahl says.

-Master the Half Before you start training for your, and 4 percent of participants experienced a major injury that resulted in them not participating in the marathon.
+Overall, 40 percent of runners experienced an injury while training, and 4 percent of participants experienced a major injury that resulted in them not participating in the marathon.

 More Health in the News